-Have you discovered immigrants detained at Ellis Island in your genealogy research?
-Between 1880-1920, at least 20 million immigrants arrived at Ellis Island.
+Have you discovered immigrant ancestors detained at Ellis Island?
+Between 1880-1920, more than 20 million immigrants arrived at Ellis Island.
 The inspections they endured are well documented.
 But what happened to those detained at Ellis Island?

 Detained for Medical or Legal Reasons